oracle/truffleruby/doc/contributor/workflow.md

 There are multiple *build configurations* available to build TruffleRuby:
 * `jvm`: the default, JVM-only, no GraalVM compiler (Ruby code is always interpreted)
 * `jvm-ce`: JVM-only, with the GraalVM compiler
-* `jvm-ee`: JVM-only, with the GraalVM compiler, using the proprietary entreprise edition of GraalVM, which includes additional optimizations
 * `native`: Builds a native image of TruffleRuby using SubstrateVM, including the GraalVM compiler

 All `jvm*` build configurations can only run the `--jvm` [runtime configuration][rt-confs].